USD/IQD stabilized in Baghdad, Erbil - Shafaq News

 Shafaq News/ The U.S. dollar (USD) exchange transactions against the Iraqi dinar (IQD) remained the same in the Iraqi capital, Baghdad, and Kurdistan's Erbil markets today, Wednesday.

-Shafaq News Agency correspondent said the USD closed at 157750 IQD to 100 in al-Kifah and al-Harithiya Central Exchanges.
+Shafaq News Agency correspondent said the USD opened at 157800 IQD to 100 in al-Kifah and al-Harithiya Central Exchanges.

 In the capital of the Kurdistan Region, Erbil, the selling and buying rates settled at 157900 and 156900 IQD to 100 USD.